Dexesttp/tryghost-discord-integration/README.md

 The set up process is currently quite involved, since the setup script has not been written.
 However, this workflow should help with the setup script down the line.

 1. Install Ghost - see [the install instructions](https://ghost.org/docs/install/ubuntu/) for details about that.
-2. Download this repository's contents (or maybe just the `index.js` and `package.json` files) in a folder on your server
+2. Download this repository's contents (or at least the `index.js`, `discord-integration-plugin.js` and `package.json` files) in a folder on your server
   - The best place is probably in `/var/www/`, next to the other Ghost things you added there (for example, `/var/www/ghost-discord-integration`)
 3. Run `npm install` in this folder
 4. Set up an `.env` file in this folder, following the example of `env.example`